trevor-ofarrell/python-chess/README.md

 ## PGNBuddy

-Store all your PGN files(playable game notation) in one place.
+#A user friendly database to store all your PGN files(playable game notation) in one place.

-Import from lichess or upload from your file system.
+ - Export from lichess or upload from your file system.
+ - View playback of lichess uploads